YutaAkiyama/faceswap/README.md

 Looking for a CLI mode?
 Using the -s/--source argument will make the run program in cli mode.

 ## Credits
-- [henryruhs](https://github.com/henryruhs): for being an irreplaceable contributor to the project
+- [henryruhs](https://github.com/henryruhs): for being the most active contributor to the first roop project
 - [ffmpeg](https://ffmpeg.org/): for making video related operations easy
 - [deepinsight](https://github.com/deepinsight): for their [insightface](https://github.com/deepinsight/insightface) project which provided a well-made library and models.
 - and all developers behind libraries used in this project.